babel/website/README.md

 #### Versioned docs

 - `/docs` - the files in here are responsible for the "next" version at https://babeljs.io/docs/en/next.
-- `/website/versioned_docs/version-7.1.0` - these are the docs for the currently published version at https://babeljs.io/docs/en
+- `/website/versioned_docs/version-*` - these are the docs for the past versions, the latest one being the currently published version at https://babeljs.io/docs/en

-To make a fix to the published site you must edit the corresponding markdown file at both folders.
+After making your changes to the markdown files in the `/docs` folder, a git hook script will suggest files from the past versions folders that you might also need to apply your changes to.

 #### Looking for support?